vdegenne/rollup-plugin-md-icon/README.md

 ## How it works

-The plugin scans the source code on build start (also works in watch mode) to build a list of all used icons called a codepoints list.
-This list is used in URLs to instruct the Google Font server to serve a final font file that only contain these icons.
-The icon names are converted to codepoints in the final bundle.
+The plugin scans the source code to build a list of all used icons called a codepoints list which is saved under the cache directory `.mdicon`.
+The cache system is used to avoid downloading the fonts every time rollup runs (which can happen a lot during development).
+The cached codepoints list is used to generate minimal final font files or urls depending on which strategy you use at build time.

 ## Known limitations